Qlik Cloud Analytics

 - Rob O'Neill*

 Qlik centralizes and unifies your data and analytics in the cloud, creating governed data models with robust data security.
-And all content creation happens in the cloud, where it’s governed and controlled at every step.
-Plus, governed libraries provide reuse and standardization for analytics.
+Because all content creation happens in the cloud, it’s governed and controlled at every step.
+After their initial creation, these governed libraries provide reuse and standardization for analytics.

 Power BI

 Power BI takes a decentralized approach, spreading data across people’s desktops and the cloud.
-End-users don’t have the ability to create their own viz or make changes to existing ones; they are always dependent on authors.
-This makes managing data expensive and time-consuming.
+End users don’t have the ability to create their own viz or make changes to existing ones; they are always dependent on the authors.
+This makes managing data expensive, disjointed, and time-consuming.

 “Not everyone is a data geek.
 Creating a simple-to-use application gives everyone—regardless of their comfort with data—the tools they need to better perform their job.”